alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 For more detailed info on Lambda functions, head over to their <a href="https://docs.aws.amazon.com/lambda/latest/dg/nodejs-handler.html" target="_blank">documentation</a>.

-Note that Jest provides test running methods as well as assertion functions out of the gate.
+Note that Jest provides test-running methods as well as assertion functions out of the gate.
 This is our first example of the convenience it provides.
 This will appeal to those who don't want to import a module at the top or download a separate library for test assertions (I'm looking at you, `mocha` and `chai` workflow).

 OK, let's implement this simple case and make the test pass.
 In order to do so, I'll need to export a function called `handler` that follows the Lambda signature used above.